 Legislative and regulatory measures to address climate change and greenhouse gas emissions are in various phases of discussion or implementation in the United States.
 These efforts include legislation, legislative proposals and new regulations at the state and federal level, and private party litigation related to greenhouse gas emissions.
 Legislation or regulation that aims to reduce greenhouse gas emissions could also include emissions limits, reporting requirements, carbon taxes, restrictive permitting, increased efficiency standards, and incentives or mandates to conserve energy or use renewable energy sources.
-For example, the Inflation Reduction Act of 2022 (IRA) legislation was signed into law on August 16, 2022.
+For example, the federal Inflation Reduction Act of 2022 (IRA) legislation was signed into law on August 16, 2022.
 The IRA includes a methane charge that is expected to be applicable to the reported annual methane emissions of certain oil and gas facilities, above specified methane intensity thresholds, starting in calendar year 2024.
 This portion of the IRA is to be administered by the EPA and potential fees will begin with emissions reported for calendar year 2024.
-The EPA regulates greenhouse gas emissions pursuant to the Clean Air Act.
-The regulations implemented by the EPA impose more stringent leak detection and repair requirements, and further address reporting and control of methane and volatile organic compound emissions.
+The EPA is the lead federal agency that regulates greenhouse gas emissions pursuant to the Clean Air Act.
+The regulations implemented by the EPA impose stringent leak detection and repair requirements and address reporting and control of methane and volatile organic compound emissions.
 The Company must continue to comply with all applicable regulations.
 Additionally, a number of states have adopted energy strategies or plans with aggressive goals for the reduction of greenhouse gas emissions.
 Pennsylvania has a methane reduction framework with the stated goal of reducing methane emissions from well sites, compressor stations and pipelines.
-Pennsylvania's Governor also entered the Commonwealth into a cap-and-trade program known as the Regional Greenhouse Gas Initiative, however, the Commonwealth's participation is currently stayed due to ongoing litigation.
 Federal, state or local governments may provide tax advantages and other subsidies to support alternative energy sources, mandate the use of specific fuels or technologies, or promote research into new technologies to reduce the cost and increase the scalability of alternative energy sources.
 The NYPSC, for example, initiated a proceeding to consider climate-related financial disclosures at the utility operating company level, and the New York State legislature passed the CLCPA that mandates reducing greenhouse gas emissions by 40% from 1990 levels by 2030, and by 85% from 1990 levels by 2050, with the remaining emission reduction achieved by controlled offsets.
 The CLCPA also requires electric generators to meet 70% of demand with renewable energy by 2030 and 100% with zero emissions generation by 2040.
+In May 2023, New York State passed legislation that prohibits the installation of fossil fuel burning equipment and building systems in new buildings commencing on or after December 31, 2025, subject to certain exemptions.
 These climate change and greenhouse gas initiatives could impact the Company's customer base and assets depending on the promulgation of final regulations and on regulatory treatment afforded in the process.
-Thus far, the only regulations promulgated in connection with the CLCPA are greenhouse gas emissions limits established by the NYDEC in 6 NYCRR Part 496, effective December 30, 2020.
-The NYDEC has until January 1, 2024 to issue further rules and regulations implementing the statute.
+The NYDEC has until January 1, 2024 to issue further rules and regulations implementing the CLCPA.
+The NYDEC, in conjunction with the New York State Energy Research and Development Authority, is also in the early phases of developing a cap-and-invest program in the state, which is anticipated to be effective in 2025.
 The above-enumerated initiatives could also increase the Company's cost of environmental compliance by increasing reporting requirements, requiring retrofitting of existing equipment, requiring installation of new equipment, and/or requiring the purchase of emission allowances.
 They could also delay or otherwise negatively affect efforts to obtain permits and other regulatory approvals.
 Changing market conditions and new regulatory requirements, as well as unanticipated or inconsistent application of existing laws and regulations by administrative agencies, make it difficult to predict a long-term business impact across twenty or more years.